minelminel/linkr/README.md

         └── LinkedIn
 ```

 Why use Linkr instead of your browser's built-in Bookmarks?
 Linkr securely stores all your pages in the cloud and won't require you to sync your browser by linking it with your email account.
-In addition, Linkr allows you to easily share any bucket with a single click--letting you pass them along to coworkers, family, and friends--who can then easily view and access the links through our simple interface.
-No more emailing lists of links!
+In addition, Linkr allows you to easily share any bucket with a single click--letting you pass them along to coworkers, family, and friends--who can then easily view and access the links through a simple interface.

 ---